 Need more than just names and addresses?
 Not all list services are “on the menu.”
 Pro Tip #3: Ask your list provider for a custom quote to append phone numbers, email addresses, and other useful demographic data elements (renter/owner, occupation, hobbies, etc.) to make your lists more complete and more segmented.
 For instance, I know that AccuZIP can pull from over 2,500 demographic elements to add depth and detail to your lists.

-Ready to get your list?
+Ready to get your direct mail marketing list?

 OK, I’ve given you a lot to think about.
 Remember that the way to get to your best list is to know who your ideal customer is, and strategically how you’re going to reach them.
 Spend the bulk of your time thinking about the demographics and other characteristics of your audience.
 Write it down in detail so that you’re not trying to recall these details on the fly when you’re ordering your list.